IndrajeetPatil/ggstatsplot/README.md

-[`ggplot2`](https://github.com/tidyverse/ggplot2) package for creating graphics with details from statistical tests included in the plots themselves and targeted primarily at behavioral sciences community to provide a one-line code to produce information-rich figures.
-Currently, it supports only the most common types of tests used in analysis (**parametric**, **nonparametric**, and **robust** versions of **t-tets/anova**, **correlation**, and **contingency tables** analyses).
+[`ggplot2`](https://github.com/tidyverse/ggplot2) package for creating graphics with details from statistical tests included in the plots themselves and targeted primarily at behavioral sciences community to provide a one-line code to produce information-rich plots.
+Currently, it supports only the most common types of statisticla tests (**parametric**, **nonparametric**, and **robust** versions of **t-tets/anova**, **correlation**, and **contingency tables** analyses).
+Accordingly, it produces limited kinds of plots: **violin plots** (for comparisons between groups or conditions), **pie charts** (for categorical data), **scatterplots** (for correlations between variables), and **histograms** (for hypothesis about distributions).

-Future versions will include other types of analyses as well.
+Future versions will include other types of analyses and plots as well.

 ## Installation